ssulu6290-ctrl/my-first-project/README.md

 # my-first-project
+# Hi, I'm malik 👋

-I am a B.A.
-Economics student at the University of Calicut.
+🎓 B.A.
+Economics Student at University of Calicut

-## I am currently learning:
-- GitHub
-- LinkedIn
+## Currently Learning
 - Microsoft Excel
+- Python
+- SQL
 - Data Analysis

-Thank you for visiting my profile!
+## Career Goal
+To build skills in economics, data analysis, and business while preparing for internships and future career opportunities.